iSteve-O/homebridge-multiswitcheroo/README.md

 4. Update your `config.json` file or add swithces using plugin settings in the Homebridge ConfigUI.

-### This plugin was generated with a lot of help from ChatGPT.
+### This plugin was originally generated with a lot of help from ChatGPT, but i have since re-written it.